emilife/Credit-Risk_class/report-template.md

 * Machine Learning Model 1:
     * Description of Model 1 Accuracy, Precision, and Recall scores.

-## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
+## Summary Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+Obhective is to train and evaluate a model based on loan risk.
+You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 * Which one seems to perform best?
 How do you know it performs best?

+Answer:0 is represented better.
+It preforms better becouse the precsion is 1.00.

 * Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

+Answer: It is able predict poeple that arent at risk is 0 and people at risk is 1.

 If you do not recommend any of the models, please justify your reasoning.
+Answer: Recomended company use logistic regression model for the reason listed above.